flame-engine/flame/doc/flame/router.md

 By default, routes maintain the state of the page component after being popped from the stack and the `builder` function is only called the first time a route is activated.
-Setting `pageTransient` to `true` drops the page component after the route is popped from the route stack and the `builder` function is called each time the route is activated.
+Setting `pagePermanent` to `false` drops the page component after the route is popped from the route stack and the `builder` function is called each time the route is activated.